17999824wyj/learning-knowledge-graph/README.md

 @Author: 王翊嘉 / abcd1234
 @Email: abcd1234dbren@yeah.net

 This project is a record for me to learn knowledge graph.
-And the tutorial of mine is [`https://www.ljjyy.com/archives/2019/11/100629.html`](https://www.ljjyy.com/archives/2019/11/100629.html)
+And the main tutorial of mine is [`https://www.ljjyy.com/archives/2019/11/100629.html`](https://www.ljjyy.com/archives/2019/11/100629.html)

 ## What will I do?